 - Finally, top with more strawberries.

-- Add either strawberry sauce; a sprinkle of icing sugar or both!1 tbsp Icing Sugar
+- Add either strawberry sauce; a sprinkle of icing sugar or both!1 tablespoon Icing Sugar

 How to Cheat